Igglybuff/awesome-piracy/Readme.md

 - [Get rid of Spotify ads](https://www.reddit.com/r/Piracy/comments/9jvlf8/get_rid_of_spotify_adsbannerslimited_skips_and/) Short guide on avoiding ads, banners, limited skips, and locked shuffle mode in Spotify Free
 - [Spotify AdBlock Host file](https://www.reddit.com/r/Piracy/comments/9tcbvc/spotify_adblock_host_file_uptodate_effective/) :star2: This is the most up-to-date list and will block all annoying Spotify ads & analytics.
 - [EZBlocker](https://github.com/Xeroday/Spotify-Ad-Blocker/) a Spotify Ad Blocker written in C# for Windows 7/8/10.
-- [BlockTheSpot](https://github.com/mrpond/BlockTheSpot) Video, audio & banner AdBlock/skip for Spotify
+- [Spotx](https://github.com/amd64fox/SpotX) Modified Spotify Client for Windows
 - [Spytify](https://jwallet.github.io/spy-spotify/) Records Spotify without ads while it plays and includes media tags and album cover to the recorded files
 - [Spotify modded APK](https://forum.mobilism.org/viewtopic.php?f=1332&t=2950704) Modded APK with no ads.
 - [Downtify](https://github.com/eviabs/downtify-premium) Downtify is an open-source Spotify downloader which makes it possible to download all your favourite songs and/or playlists directly from Spotify.